jacoblindqvist/obsidian-hugo-sync/README.md

 # 📄 Obsidian → Hugo Sync Daemon

 **Autosave for your website**: Automatically sync your Obsidian notes to a Hugo Lotus-Docs site.
-Simply tag notes with `publish: true` or `#publish` and they appear on your public site.
+Simply tag notes with `publish: true` or `#publish` and they appear in your Hugo content directory.
 Remove the tag and they disappear.
-All changes queue in a draft branch for review before going live.
+You handle Git commits and pushes when ready.

 ## 🌟 Features

 - **Zero manual exporting** — One workspace (Obsidian) powers both private notes and public docs
 - **No broken links** — Wikilinks convert to Hugo links only when target notes are published
-- **Safety net** — All changes queue in a GitHub pull request for review
+- **Simple workflow** — Files copied to Hugo directory, you handle Git when ready
 - **Automatic cleanup** — Unpublish a note and its page (plus empty sections) vanishes automatically
 - **Process isolation** — Only one daemon instance per vault with PID file management
 - **Incremental sync** — Efficient change detection with content hashing and modification times